The Searchers (band): Origins

-1960s – early 1980s
+1960–1984

 In 1960, Jackson, Pender and McNally were joined by new drummer Chris Curtis and lead singer Johnny Sandon.
-The band had regular bookings at Liverpool's Iron Door Club as Johnny Sandon and The Searchers.

-Sandon left the band in late 1961 to join The Remo Four.
-The group settled into a quartet named The Searchers, with Jackson becoming the lead singer.
+The band had regular bookings at Liverpool's Iron Door Club as Johnny Sandon and the Searchers.
+Sandon left the band in late 1961 to join the Remo Four.
+The group settled into a quartet named the Searchers, with Jackson then doubling as lead singer and bassist.
 They continued to play at the Iron Door, The Cavern, and other Liverpool clubs.
 Like many similar acts they would do as many as three shows at different venues in one night.
 They negotiated a contract with the Star-Club in the St. Pauli district of Hamburg for 128 days, with three one-hour performances a night, starting in July 1962.

+The original line-up of the Searchers in early 1964.
+Left to right: John McNally, Chris Curtis, Mike Pender, Tony Jackson.

 The band returned to a residency at the Iron Door Club and it was there that they tape-recorded the sessions that led to a Pye Records recording contract with Tony Hatch as producer.
-The first single, "Sweets for My Sweet", featuring Tony Jackson as main vocalist supported by Pender and Curtis, shot to No. 1 in the UK in 1963, firmly establishing the band as a major spearhead of the "Merseybeat" boom, just behind The Beatles and alongside Gerry and the Pacemakers.
-Their first album, Meet The Searchers, sung mostly by Jackson and Pender, was released in August 1963 and reached No. 2 on the British album charts the next month.
-With a slightly changed track listing, including the song "Needles and Pins", written by Sonny Bono and Jack Nitzche for Jackie De Shannon, it hit No. 22 in the US albums chart in June 1964.
+The first single, "Sweets for My Sweet", featuring Tony Jackson as main vocalist supported by Pender and Curtis, shot to No. 1 in the UK in 1963, firmly establishing the band as a major spearhead of the "Merseybeat" boom, just behind the Beatles and alongside Gerry and the Pacemakers.
+Their first album, Meet the Searchers, sung mostly by Jackson and Pender, was released in August 1963 and reached No. 2 on the British album charts the next month.
+"Love Potion No.9", sung by Jackson, was later lifted from the LP as a US-only single and became one of the band's biggest US hits in 1965.

-In the US, their first single was issued on Mercury and the second on Liberty, both without success; then a deal was arranged with US-based Kapp Records to distribute their records in America.

-Philips Records then released an earlier recording they held of a cover of Brenda Lee's hit "Sweet Nuthins", which dismayed the group.
-It made the lower end of the UK chart, but did not disturb their momentum.

-In the 1964 film Saturday Night Out, the group played the title song of the soundtrack.

-Hatch played piano on some recordings and wrote "Sugar and Spice", the band's UK No. 2 hit record, under the pseudonym Fred Nightingale, a secret he kept from the band at the time.
+Hatch played piano on some recordings and wrote "Sugar and Spice", the band's second single and a UK No. 2 hit, under the pseudonym Fred Nightingale, a secret he kept from the band at the time.
 Apparently Curtis disliked this song (largely a revamp of the key aspects of first hits) and refused to sing on it.
 Jackson again took lead vocal, though Curtis later agreed to sing the distinctive high-harmony vocal links between verses.
-"Love Potion No.9", sung by Jackson, was a non-UK single lifted from the first LP that was a hit in the US on Kapp Records in 1965.

-The original lineup of The Searchers in 1964.
-Left to right: John McNally, Chris Curtis, Mike Pender, Tony Jackson,.
+The Searchers' second album Sugar and Spice was quickly issued in late 1963, consisting of tracks not used on the first album and others, plus the second single.